plu5/plu5.github.io/_devlog/9-hiding-windows-for-optimisation-and-prefetching-mpv.md

 touch $soc1 $soc2

-# Print out a message $2 in green or cyan based on the value of $1
+# Print stdin in green or cyan based on the value of $1 (i).
-# (i).
-Used to render the output of each instance in alternating
+# Used to render the output of each instance in alternating
-# colours.
+# colours, each line prefixed with $2 followed by a tab.
 prefix_echo() {
   if [[ "$(($1 % 2))" == "0" ]]; then
       color=green